Code-Institute-Submissions/eeefitness/README.md

 #### Consistent features across all pages:

-**Favicon** displayed on the web brower's tab, this allows the user to identify the site by sight.
+The company's **favicon**, displayed on the web brower's tab, allows the user to identify the website by sight.

-**Title** displayed on the web browser's tab at all times.
-This clearly identifies the company's title, clarifies that it is a gym and states its location.
+The **Title**, displayed on the web browser's tab at all times, clearly identifies the company name, clarifies that it is a gym and states its location.

 **Header**